htsx/CSC_400/README.md

 CSC 400 Research Project: Flight Experience Feedback Analysis

-Your project focuses on analyzing airline passenger reviews using sentiment analysis techniques to better understand customer satisfaction.
+The project focuses on analyzing airline passenger reviews using sentiment analysis techniques to better understand customer satisfaction.
 The goal is to compare the effectiveness of three methods:

 - Sentiment Scoring & Distribution Analysis